-I'm a little drool, but that's it ...
+I've been through a lot, but here we go...
 I'm Rescue Diver.
-Literally "lifeguard".
+Literally "rescue diver."
 The training is very physical.
 Exhausting, but exciting!

 My mission: to save people

 I took the course with a Finn, Christian.
 Tougher than me, and much more talented for buoy and surface towing.
 But under the water, despite my size less powerful, as I dive since longer than him, I was most comfortable.

 In short, we formed a perfect pair, well complementary.